Loans

 The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, requires annual loan amounts for federal loans to be prorated for students enrolled in a less-than-full-time status.
 An effective date for this provision has not yet been determined.

-In an effort to assist students and families in choosing a lender, the Office of Financial Aid has compiled a lender list of private loan providers to Emory University students over the past three years.
-Please note that you are not required to use any of these lenders—the choice of lender is yours.
+Please note that you are not required to use any of the lenders on this list—the choice of lender is yours.
 The Office of Financial Aid will process your loan with any lender you choose.
 Further, the list of lenders is not in any order of preference.
 Choose your lender carefully, with the intent that you will remain with that lender throughout your studies at Emory.

 Before selecting a private educational loan, the Office of Financial Aid recommends comparing offerings from several lenders to find the best option for your needs.
 When comparing offerings, attention should be given to interest rates, fees, repayment and grace period options, as well as estimated monthly payments and the total cost of borrowing.